roboticsmgci/old-mgcirobotics-site/resources.md

 ---
-description: Here are some resources to help your robotics journey
+description: Resources to help you on your robotics journey, including those created by us and links to other websites
 title: Resources
 ---